worikgh/llm-web/README.md

 A web app for interacting with Large Language Models (LLMs).

-The web app only LLM it works with is OpenAI, and it only implements chat, currently.
+The only LLM this web app  works with is OpenAI, and it only implements chat, currently.

 It is alpha software that I use every day.
 It has many rough corners.